Rapid Test Cartridges for LAL, Gram ID & Beta-D-Glucan Detection Assays

 Traditional endotoxin testing has long had pain points, including long turnaround times, extensive training, and multiple steps for assay preparation.
 To make matters worse, an invalid LAL test result can potentially cripple your manufacturing timelines.

-The Charles River Endosafe cartridge technology is our innovative response to our customers’ need for higher sensitivity and faster quantitative results.
+The Charles River Endosafe cartridge technology is our innovative response to our customers’ need for higher sensitivity and faster quantitative results in the kinetic chromogenic method.
 Designed to optimize and refine our use of LAL, the cartridge technology eliminates a significant amount of the raw material and accessories required for traditional LAL testing methods while reducing time-consuming preparation and technician variability.